Foreign relations of Somaliland: Israel

 Israel was one of 35 countries that recognised Somaliland's brief independence in 1960.
-However, it does not currently hold direct diplomatic ties with Somaliland.
 In February 2010, Israeli Foreign Ministry spokesperson Yigal Palmor was quoted in the Haaretz Daily that his government was ready to recognise Somaliland again.
 However, he stated that the Somaliland government has not contacted the Israeli government to seek ties.

 In 1995, former President Egal of Somaliland also wrote a letter to Prime Minister Yitzhak Rabin seeking to establish diplomatic ties between the two countries.
 In September 2001, it was also reported that Somaliland was looking towards Tel Aviv after Saudi Arabia banned imports of livestock from the country due to Rift Valley fever.
 During this time several Israeli businessmen were also in the nation's capital Hargeisa.
 However, President Kahin, who succeeded Egal, is reported to have avoided approaching Israel to prevent straining fragile relations with the Arab and Muslim world, which it heavily relies on for its livestock trade.
-In August 2020, Somaliland expressed its support for the Israel–United Arab Emirates normalization agreement.
-In 2024 Times of Israel media source stated that Israel's Somaliland recognition would boost security for the country, after UK/USA Planing to open representative offices in Hargeisa, Somaliland's capital.
-In March 2025 Israeli and American government officials spoke with Somaliland, as well as Somalia and Sudan regarding the resettlement of Gazans displaced by the 2023-2025 Israel Hamas War.
+In August 2020, Somaliland expressed its support for the Israel–United Arab Emirates normalisation agreement.
+In 2024 Times of Israel media source stated that Israel's Somaliland recognition would boost security for the country, after UK/USA Planning to open representative offices in Hargeisa, Somaliland's capital.
+In March 2025, there were reports that Israeli and American government officials spoke with Somaliland, as well as Somalia and Sudan regarding the resettlement of Gazans displaced by the Gaza war.
+However, both Somalia and Somaliland denied receiving any proposal from the United States or Israel to resettle Gazans.

+On 26 December 2025, Israel formally recognised the Republic of Somaliland as an independent and sovereign state, after the two countries signed a mutual declaration "in the spirit of the Abraham Accords".
+Somaliland thanked Israel and expressed appreciation for its efforts in combating terrorism and promoting regional peace.
+Following Israel's recognition, Somalia called for an emergency meeting of the United Nations Security Council.
+At the end of the meeting the council did not adopt any binding resolution supporting Israel’s move.

+On 15 June 2026, Somaliland opened its first-ever embassy, in Jerusalem, with the presence of president Abdirahman Mohamed Abdullahi.